 Your First Family Cruise Vacation

 Disney Cruise Line‘s two smallest ships, Disney Wonder and Disney Magic, are enchanting without being overwhelming, especially for first time cruisers and those with younger children.
-On all of its ships, including the new Disney Wish, you’ll be treated to Broadway-caliber live shows, Marvel and Frozen-themed dining, exclusive new Star Wars spaces for kids and adults, and some of the world’s best cruise ship water slides.
+On all of its ships, including the new Disney Wish and the forthcoming Disney Treasure (debuting in 2024) and Disney Adventure (2025), you’ll be treated to Broadway-caliber live shows, Marvel and Frozen-themed dining, exclusive new Star Wars spaces for kids and adults, and some of the world’s best cruise ship water slides.
 And of course Disney’s private island, Castaway Cay, is another highlight for families.

 - Explore More: How to Plan and Book Your First Cruise Vacation